 Like me, this probably scares you, right?
 So, I thought I would give you a few guidelines which I got from sources like The American Academy of Paediatrics (AAP) on children and screen time:

-TV viewing among kids is at an ten-year high.
+TV viewing among kids is at a ten-year high.
 On average, children aged 2-5 spend 32 hours a week in front of a TV - watching television, DVDs, DVR, videos and using a game console.
 Kids aged 6-11 spend about 28 hours a week in front of the TV.
 The vast majority of this viewing (97%) is from live TV.

 For those people who love television, screen time does have its good side and can open whole new worlds for kids.
 Like traveling the globe, learning about other cultures and exposing them to ideas outside of their communities and circles.